WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 - Create a new virtual machine
 - Customize and generalize the virtual machine
 - Save the image to the image library
-- Provision New VMs based off of the image
+- Provision New Virtual Machines based off of the image

 <a name="Prerequisites" />
 ### Prerequisites ###